 Pampering for two

-What better way to say 'I love you' than with a stay at our 4-star Radisson Blu hotel, Cologne?
+What better way to say 'I love you' than with a relaxing stay for two at our 4-star Radisson Blu hotel, Cologne?
 The hotel rooms have all been designed with Feng Shui principles in mind to leave you feeling refreshed and relaxed.
 You'll get complimentary use of the Vitarium fitness and wellness area which even has a Finnish sauna.
-Unwind and savour the quality time you’re spending with your loved one in the steam bath and relaxation rooms before enjoying a delicious dinner in the Paparazzi Restaurant – the perfect end to a perfect day in Cologne!
+Unwind and savour the quality time you’re spending with your loved one in the steam bath and relaxation rooms before enjoying a delicious dinner in the Paparazzi Restaurant – the perfect end to a romantic day in Cologne!